On July 2nd we packed our bags, loaded the van, and took off for Colorado. We were embarking on a journey, the ultimate in living the integrated life.

 I couldn’t have been more wrong.
 A mere 20 minutes later, the only other adult in the car (ahem, Teresa) announced that she needed to hit the next rest stop.
 That detour was followed by a breakfast stop and another carsick breather.

 So I decided to laugh.
-I made jokes, funny faces, and just sat back and admired this uncanny ability to make light of a situation that normally would have driven me bonkers.
+I made jokes, funny faces, and just sat back and tried to make light of a situation that normally would have driven me bonkers.

 This is only half the story.